BGforgeNet/bg2-tweaks-and-tricks/tweaks-and-tricks/readme.txt

 #### Smarter familiars
 - Allow familiars to pick up loot for you (move chosen items from the floor and chests to your inventory).
+Yes, it can actually fetch items for you!
 - Have them jump in the the pack when there's danger or they're injured.
 Very useful in later stages.

 The less a familiar is told to pick up, the faster it'll do it.
 So, try to keep the list short.
 For example, don't tell it to pick up bandit scalps in BG2.

-There are **known issues** with this component:
+**There are known issues with this component:**
 - Familiars will pick up items from closed or trapped chests.
 Live with it or don't use it.
 - If told to jump into pack when see enemies, and get out of it when not, in certain areas (not many) a glitch happens.
 The familiar will start to jump in and out continuously.
 In that case, talk to it, tell it to stay in the pack.
 Reverse the directive when you leave this area.